SophieH93/letsgetquizzicle/README.md

 # Features of the Website

-**landing Page-** Consists of a breif introduction to the game with the buttons where the player will choose what level they would like to play *easy* or *medium*, the category they would like to choose and the number of questions..
+**landing Page-** Consists of a breif introduction to the game with 3 different select options for the player to choose from such as *Categories*, *Difficulty Level* and *Number of Questions*.

-**Ready Page-** Once the user chooses the level they are brought to the *Ready to Play* page that describes the rules of the game.
-It contains two buttons *play* and *scoreboard*.

 **Game Page-** This page consists of the questions along with a *progress bar* so the player knows how much longer in the game they have.
 A *Countdown Timer*, if the player does not select an answer before the time runs out they will be brought to the next question and lose a point.
 A *Point System*, when the player selects the correct answer they will win a point.

 **Game Over**- This page will display the players total number of points.
 It will have a form where the player can add/save their username, and two buttons, one for the scoreboard the other to go back to the home page.

+**Scoreboard**
+This page consists of the top 5 players

 # Technologies used
 ## Languages